marticliment/UniGetUI/readme.md

 <br><p align="center"><i>Check out the <a href="https://github.com/marticliment/WingetUI/wiki">Wiki</a> for more information!</i></p>

 ## Command-line parameters:
 `--daemon`: Start WingetUI without spawnign a new window.
-WingetUI will run minimized on the system tray.<br>
+WingetUI will run minimized on the system tray.
+WingetUI is called with this parameter when launched at startup.<br>

-### From the next version and beyond:<br>
-`--welcomewizard`: Show a window to choose which package managers to use.<br>
+`--welcomewizard` (or simply `--welcome`): Show a window to choose which package managers to use.<br>
 `--updateapps`: Enable automatic install of available updates.